Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 [comment]: <> (Tokens kann auch als "Ready", "Being processed", "Error" im Status vorkommen.
 So gemeint oder nur Processed/Unprocessed?
 Add colour code?)

   - *Place*
-  Place where the token has been input.
+  Name of the place where the token is currently processed.

+  > [Info] The start place name is *input*, the end place name *output*.

   - *Data*
   Type of data contained in the token.